• Skip to main content

 When I found a $400 flight from New York City to Quito (via Guayaquil) on Aerolineas Galapagos, or AeroGal for short, I couldn't bear to pass it up.

-The fact that I had no knowledge of this Ecuadorian airline was a secondary concern to getting the cheapest price possible.
+That I did not know this Ecuadorian airline was a secondary concern to getting the lowest price possible.

 Of course, once the payment was made, I then began wondering if AeroGal was a comfortable airline to fly, let alone a safe one.